caloni/journal/content/posts/flow/flow.md

 Sobre a consciência, ele revela seus limites usando métricas de processamento de dados, como quantos bits de informação nossa mente focada é capaz de processar por segundo, e por que, seguindo essa métrica, concluímos que é impossível prestar atenção, por exemplo, em quatro pessoas falando ao mesmo tempo.

+>
+> The autotelic self transforms potentially entropic experience into flow.
+Therefore the rules for developing such a self are simple, and they derive directly from the flow model.
+Briefly, they can be summarized as follows:
+>
+> 1. Setting goals.
+> 2. Becoming immersed in the activity.
+> 3. Paying attention to what is happening.
+> 4. Learning to enjoy immediate experience.
+>

 Com essa definição objetiva o livro reduz nossa percepção de mundo através dessa janela que chamamos de consciência para em seguida mostrar como é ela que define nossa realidade de fato, e não o mundo exterior.
 E isso é vital para entendermos porque não importa de fato qual atividade desempenhamos, mas como nossa consciência a interpreta.

 A teoria de flow apresentada no livro diz respeito em como podemos manipular nossa visão de mundo para extrairmos o nosso melhor, sendo melhor relativo ao objetivo que cada um deseja experienciar.
 No entanto, atingir esse estado de espírito ótimo não é relativo.
-Contrário ao relativismo de nosso mundo o livro afirma, com base na ciência, haver de fato atividades mais prazeirosas e significativas que outras, ou melhor dizendo, há formas de conduzir essas atividades de maneira a atingir seu máximo de aproveitamento, satisfação, significado, prazer.
+Contrário ao relativismo de nosso mundo o livro afirma, com base na ciência, haver de fato atividades mais prazeirosas e significativas que outras, ou melhor dizendo, há formas de conduzir essas atividades de maneira a atingir seu máximo de aproveitamento, satisfação, prazer e o mais importante de todos: significado.

 # Recortes

 "(...) success, like happiness, cannot be pursued; it must ensue... as the unintended side-effect of one's personal dedication to a course greater than oneself."

 "Our perceptions about our lives are the outcome of many forces that shape experience, each having an impact on whether we feel good or bad."

 "(...) we have all experienced times when, instead of being buffeted by anonymous forces, we do feel in control of our actions, masters of our own fate.
 On the rare occasions that it happens, we feel a sense of exhilaration, a deep sense of enjoyment that is long cherished and that becomes a landmark in memory for what life should be like."